stvkpln/vsphere-stig-powercli/README.md

 2. ESXI-06-000072: This finding relates to a host's patch compliance status.
 Because applying patches generally requires a host to be placed into maintenance, and may require an extended window to remediate all applicable hosts, this is not done as an automated action.

 3. ESXI-06-000054: This is a check for whether bidirectional CHAP authentication is being used for iSCSI.
-Becuase remediation would require a connectivity outage with the impacted storage array(s) to correct, remediation must be done manually
+Because remediation would require a connectivity outage with the impacted storage array(s) to correct, remediation must be done manually

 ## Get-VMStigValues
 The following checks must be conducted manually: